CLOUD HANDS | SHIATSU

 What is Shiatsu ?

 Originated in Japan, Shiatsu is done on the floor on a futon mattress in comfortable clothes.
-It is a deep treatment, yet very gentle using pressure points and energy points.
+It is a deep treatment, yet very gentle using pressure points and energy points; it is based on traditional Chinese medicine and Western physiology.
 Regular sessions can heal many conditions and harmonize your energy flow.

 Shiatsu uses a variety of techniques to improve and harmonize the energy flow.
 These include gentle holding, pressing with palms, thumbs and fingers on the meridian lines and specific pressure points, or simply following the resonance of the energy by touching lightly.